Department of Driver Services (DDS) Commissioner Supports National Teen Driver Safety Week

 - Observe Passenger Restrictions

 - Mobile Georgia Driver’s Manual

-The newly revised Georgia Drivers Manual which incorporates Layar application technology may be accessed at http://www.eregulations.com/georgia/driver/.
-A free, mobile app gives additional digital content that readers can engage by using smartphones or tablets.
+Since this generation of teen drivers has been raised with technology, it is natural for them to utilize on the go methods for driver education.
+The most recent version of the Georgia Drivers Manual is available online at www.dds.ga.gov and is powered by the Layar application technology.
+This free, mobile app gives additional digital content that readers can engage by using smartphones or tablets.
 It contains live hyperlinks to expand content and further enhance the user experience.
-The manual also utilizes QR Code technology throughout the publication to provide links to additional information for the student.
+The manual also utilizes QR Code technology throughout the publication to provide links to additional information for customers.